 Core principles and achieving a balance between the following three goals:#

 New Zealand Government Securities Market#

-- Green Bonds: New Zealand expects to issue its first Sovereign Green Bond in late 2022, with details of the framework available in September 2022 quarter.
+- Green Bonds: New Zealand will issue its first Sovereign Green Bond in late 2022, with details of the framework available in September 2022 quarter.
 Green Bonds are nominal bonds issued in a green format.

 - European Commercial Paper (ECP): Short-term foreign currency issuance is steady to maintain market presence and provide optionality to increase in certain scenarios.

 - Foreign Currency (EMTN): Programme documentation remains current but unutilised for more than 10 years.
-Market pricing is unfavourable and preference is to support activity in NZD products.
+There is a preference is to support activity in NZD products.